keithalewis/papers/arxiv/um.md

 The value of a barrier option in the Black-Scholes/Merton model that knocks in the _second_ time the underlying hits the barrier is equal to the value of the option that knocks in the first time the underlying hits the barrier.
-In fact, the value is the same in that theory if it knocks in on the $n$-th time it hits the barrier for any $n > 0$!
+In fact, the value is the same if it knocks in on the $n$-th time it hits the barrier for any $n > 0$!
 This is a mathematical artifact of Brownian motion having infinite total variation on any interval.